When you run your own business, you must learn to manage your emotions.

 2. Be Open to Change

 People who self-regulate tend to cope well with change by being flexible, resilient and adaptable.
 Successful people tend to see change positively, and as an exciting opportunity for self-development.
-(Conversely, people who resist change can experience a great deal of stress, and other negative physical and psychological effects.)
+Conversely, people who resist change can experience a great deal of stress.
+Stress can lead to other negative physical and psychological effects.
+Therefore how you handle change, and approaching change positively will help you to regulate emotionally when changes occur.

 3. Identify Your Triggers

-An important key to manage your emotions is knowing your weaknesses, and those emtional triggers from other people’s behavior that can affect you negatively.
+An important key to manage your emotions is knowing your weaknesses.
+It’s also important to identify those niggly emotional triggers from other people’s behavior that affect you negatively.

-Think of the times when you’ve given into your negative impulses and had reactions that weren’t useful so you can identify patterns and replace them with more positive behaviors.
+Think of the times when you’ve given into your negative impulses.
+Were your reactions useful?
+Can you identify negative patterns and replace them with more positive behaviors?

 For example, you might discover that you tend to lose it more often when you feel your workload is out of control.
-If this is the case, you might want to schedule “free” appointments in your day to avoid this situation.
+If this is the case, you might want to schedule “free” appointments in your day to catch up on work to avoid this situation.

 4. Reframe Negative Thoughts